-The familiar voices of his friends called his attention back down the grass, close to where he was.
-Shin and Shu were doing some sort of acrobatic exercise together, as Ryo watched Shin run and leap forward to land with his hand on Shu's raised one, so that Shu held Shin up in a one-arm handstand in the air.
+The familiar voices of his friends called his attention back down the grass.
+Shin and Shu were doing some sort of acrobatic exercise together, as Ryo watched Shin run and leap forward to land with his hand on Shu's raised one, so that Shu held Shin up in a one-armed handstand in the air.
 They stood that way for several moments, both sweating, with only slight trembling, and then Shin pressed down and leapt off while Shu pushed him up and off, and Shin landed on his feet a short ways away.

-"Nice job, guys," Touma said, watching from a picnic table nearby.
-He had a laptop out before him, but was grinning at the other two.
+"Nice job, guys," Touma said, watching from a chair in the grass nearby.
+He had a laptop on his lap, but was grinning at the other two.

-Ryo looked around and spotting Seiji sitting, cross-legged, in the grass a short ways away.
-His eyes were shut.
+Ryo looked around and spotted Seiji sitting, cross-legged, in the grass a short ways away.
+His eyes were shut and he appeared to be meditating.
 But as Ryo caught sight of him, he opened his eyes and looked straight up at him.
 A smile broke out over his face, "Hey Ryo!
 You're awake!"

-That caught the attention of the other three, so they all looked up at him, and Ryo suddenly felt a little embarrassed.
+That caught the attention of the other three, so they all looked up at him.
+Ryo felt a little embarrassed.
 He put up a hand to wave, not knowing what else to do.